artefactory/choice-learn/docs/paper/paper.md

 ### An example: Definition of non linear utility function
 > What would be a better example ?

-Most choice modelling packages only handle linear formulation of the utility.
-Choice-Learn allows flexibility and an easy creation of a custom choice model.
+Most choice modelling packages only handle linear formulation of the utility. `Choice-Learn` allows flexibility and an easy creation of a custom choice model.
 Inheriting the ChoiceModel class lets the user define its own choice model.
 One only needs to precise how to compute the utility of a batch of data using TensorFlow operations.
 Here is an example where we use the following formulation of utility for an alternative $i$ with features $x_i$ considered by a customer with features $z$:

 $$U_i = \beta_l \cdot (elu(\Gamma_x \cdot x_i) + elu(\Gamma_z \cdot z)) $$
 with $\Gamma_x$, $\Gamma_z$ matrixes and $\beta_l$ a vector to be estimated.
 $elu$ is the function so that $elu(x) = x$ if $x > 0$ and $elu(x) = e^x-1$ if $x < 0$.

-Here is an example implementation using TensorFlow's Dense layers and Choice-Learn:
+Here is an example implementation using TensorFlow's Dense layers and `Choice-Learn`:

 ```python
 from tensorflow.keras.layers import Dense